The Airmen's Stories - S/Ldr. M W S Robinson

 Robinson was promoted to Air Commodore on the 1st January 1955 and retired from the RAF on 1st March 1958, going to live at a house called 'Gwem Borter' at Roewen, Caernarvonshire, Wales.

 He died on the 2nd April 1977, his wife Margaret predeceasing him the previous year.
-The location of his grave is unknown.
+He is buried in the Conwy valley.